Lower prices attract homebuyers in Bermuda

 When acquiring a residential property, a foreign buyer must obtain a license from the Ministry of Labour, Home Affairs and Public Security.
-The alien license fee is 25% of the purchase price of a house, or 18% for a condominium.
+The alien license fee for non-Bermudians is 8% of the purchase price of a house (effective until March 31, 2021), or 6% for a condominium.
+The alien license fee for PRC homebuyers is 4% of the purchase price of a house or a condominium.
 For fractional units, the fee is 10% on first-time sale and 18% on the second.

 Non-Bermudians may not acquire undeveloped property, unless they are spouses or children of Bermuda nationals.

 Generally, a non-Bermudian cannot own more than one residential property.
 A non-Bermudian will be permitted to purchase a second property only on condition that the original property is sold within a year.

 Most international buyers pay in cash, according to local real estate agents.

 Mortgage market interest rates higher than in the U.S and Europe